worldline/learning-kotlin/docs/src/en/backend-development/README.md

 :::

-::: tip - Please note how concise getById(@PathVariable id: Long) is
+::: tip Kotlin makes getById(@PathVariable id: Long) more concise

 The Elvis operator `?:` allows to simplify the code.
 Here is a longer version as reference.